MileHacker Logo

 Special Weather Considerations

 Toronto does not experience monsoons or hurricanes.
-However, it sees specific weather patterns that merit attention: severe cold in winter with temperatures sometimes well below -15°C (5°F), heat waves in summer with temperatures over 30°C (86°F), and blizzards or ice storms that affect winter travel.
+However, it sees specific weather patterns that merit attention: severe cold in winter with temperatures sometimes well below -15°C (5°F), heat waves in summer with temperatures over 30°C (86°F), and blizzards or ice storms that affect traveling in winter.
 Thunderstorms are possible in spring and summer, occasionally bringing intense winds and heavy rain.

 Ideal Timing for Specific Experiences

-Outdoor Festivals, Patios, Toronto Island Visits: Plan these in order to June through August.
-Ice Skating, Indoor Museums, Holiday Markets: December through February are perfect for these.
-Japanese Cherry blossoms, Spring Walks: Latter Part of april to early May offers the best chance.
+Festivals Held outdoors, Patios, Toronto Island Visits: Plan these in order through June through August.
+Skating On ice, Indoor Museums, Holiday Markets: December through February are perfect for these.
+Japanese Cherry blossoms, Spring Walks: Latter Part of april to the Beginning of may offers the best chance.
 Baseball Games (Toronto Blue Jays): The MLB season runs from April to September.
 Theater and Indoor Cultural Events: These run year-round, with the busiest programming often occurring in fall and winter.

 Ideal Activities by Season